corechunk/linutils/README.md

 ## CLI args

 linutils uses **positional** CLI arguments for now.
 In future versions we will support `--long-args` style flags.
+- for now: linutils.sh supports both argument
+- 'linutils' - which is a standalone file, it only supports the 2nd positional argument for cli/tui [keep 1st arg like "" if u wanna choose cli/tui]
+  - this doesn't support 1st arg cause it doesn't need dependency dourcing as its a standalone executable script.

 **Current positional arguments:**